MGallo-Code/MGallo-Code/README.md

-# Hi, I'm Michael 👋
+# Hello

+_Software developer in northern Virginia, currently open to work._

-I was 11 when a friend lent me his copy of [*Head First HTML and CSS*](https://www.betterworldbooks.com/product/detail/head-first-html-and-css-a-learners-guide-to-creating-standards-based-web-pages-9780596159900).
+Nice to meet you 🤝 I'm Michael!
+At the age of 10 a close friend lent me his copy of [_Head First HTML and CSS_](https://www.betterworldbooks.com/product/detail/head-first-html-and-css-a-learners-guide-to-creating-standards-based-web-pages-9780596159900).
 I never gave it back, in spirit.
 Every spare hour after that went to StackOverflow threads, coding blogs, library books, online courses, anything I could get my hands on.
+The computer science teachers feared my questions in the classroom...😅

 Fifteen-ish years later the projects pile is still growing.
 A flashcard site in SQL, TypeScript, and Python with procedurally-generated audio through AWS Polly.
-A password manager in Rust, encryption written from scratch because I wanted to actually understand it.
-An auth system in Go.
+A password manager in Rust (encryption written from scratch because I wanted to actually understand it), and an auth system in Go.

-M.S.
-Computer Science from UVM (2025), B.S.
-CS with a math minor, based in northern Virginia.
-ACTE was a great place to land out of grad school, and I'm grateful for the time there. **I'm open to work** now, and always up to talk shop about any of the projects below.
+After my M.S.
+Computer Science at UVM (2025) and B.S. with a math minor, I landed at ACTE for a stretch I'm grateful for.
+If anything below catches your eye (or even if you're just bored), my inbox is open!

 ## Now

-- Polishing **Arete** for public launch, a resume tailoring tool in TypeScript / Next.js
+- Preparing **Arete** for public launch (a resume tailoring tool in TypeScript / Next.js)
-- Working through boot.dev's HTTP Servers course
+- Working through boot.dev's backend course (always nice to revisit the fundamentals!)
-- Juggling 5 active freelance clients via michaelgit.com
+- Doing freelance dev and IT work through michaelgit.com

 ## Featured projects

 - **[Charon](https://github.com/MGallo-Code/charon)**, an auth microservice in Go.
-Token issuance, rotation, refresh, the full flow, with 123+ tests.
-The piece I point hiring managers at.
+Token issuance, rotation, refresh, the full flow, with 123+ tests (if you're hiring, please start here)!
 - **[Arete](https://github.com/MGallo-Code/arete)**, TypeScript / Next.js.
 Diffs your resume against a job description and rewrites the gaps.
-- **[aggie](https://github.com/MGallo-Code/aggie)**, an RSS aggregator I run from my own terminal.
+- **[aggie](https://github.com/MGallo-Code/aggie)**, an RSS aggregator I run from my terminal.
 TypeScript, Postgres, Drizzle.
 Demo GIF in the repo!
 - **[Keybolt](https://github.com/MGallo-Code/keybolt)**, a password manager in Rust.
 Built the encryption from scratch to actually learn it.
 - **[EarTrainer](https://github.com/MGallo-Code/eartrainer)**, pitch training in Python.
-Eventual Kickstarter idea.
+Eventual Kickstarter idea perhaps?

 ## Stats